kubedb/docs/docs/guides/singlestore/backup/kubestash/auto-backup/index.md

 ## Auto-backup with custom configurations

-In this section, we are going to backup a `MySQL` database of `demo` namespace.
+In this section, we are going to backup a `SingleStore` database of `demo` namespace.
 We are going to use the custom configurations which will be specified in the `BackupBlueprint` CR.

 **Prepare Backup Blueprint**